Teradata

 - For Credential Type, select Teradata Credential.

-- Fill in the credential parameter fields.
+- Fill in the Configuration parameter fields.
 Refer to the Teradata Credential Parameters table.

-- Check Use for catalog and schema checks to automatically discover credentials and add them to the catalog page.
+- (Optional) Check Use for catalog and schema checks to automatically discover assets from this credential and add them to the Catalog page.

 Once the credential is created, you can add a source to monitor Teradata tables.